JaqiKal/task-master/README.md

 7. **New App**
    - From the new app **Settings**, click **Reveal Config Vars**, and set the value of KEY to `PORT`, and the value to `8000` then select *add*.

-8. **Cofidential credentials**
+8. **Confidential credentials**
-   - If one need to use any private credentials, like CREDS.JSON, you should also add them to the Config Variables section.
+   - If one needs to use any private credentials, like CREDS.JSON, you should also add them to the Config Variables section.
 This is a crucial step for maintaining the security and integrity of your application, especially when it interacts with external services or APIs that require authentication.

 9. **Add Buildpack**
-   - Scroll further down on page, to support dependencies, select **Add Buildpack**.
+   - Scroll further down on the page, to support dependencies, select **Add Buildpack**.
-   - It's crucial to arrange the buildpacks correctly!
-First choose Python and then Node.js.
+   - It's crucial to arrange the build packs correctly!
+First, choose Python and then Node.js.
 If they're not in this sequence, you can reorder them by dragging.

 10. **Extra files for Heroku deployment**
    - For successful deployment, Heroku requires two extra files: